mathias-mrsn/snowcrash/level03/README.md

 ---

-For this level we have in the `level03` repository a file named `level03`.
-This file is a ELF file.
-The first thing I do is `cat` this file to have so useful informations.
+For this level, we have in the `level03` repository a file named `level03`.
+This file is an ELF file.
+The first thing I do is `cat` this file to have some useful information.

 ```shell
 $ hexdump -C level03